baptistelabat/tutufight/README.md

 Unzip the images folder and place it into the Tutu folder.

+Alternatively, you can download directly from this [link] (http://www.nautilabs.com/tutufight/tutufight.zip)

 Launch processing and open the tutu.pde file.
 Press the read button to launch the game.

 Creating a new character